sashavmorozov/vlocity-utilities/otter-data-generator.README.md

 ## Grand Finale

 That is it.
 You created a whole bunch of new orders, submitted them to COM and COM created lots of new assets.
-These assets can now be seen on the list of assets and within customer account as well
+These assets can now be seen on the list of assets and within customer account as well.
+You can now use these assets for MACDs, reports and analytics, AI/ML, etc.

 ![image](https://github.com/user-attachments/assets/9b645805-bc22-430c-8386-675d27407c2d)